What Makes a Scene ? Scene Graph-based Evaluation and Feedback for Controllable Generation: Conclusion

 \section{Conclusion}

-In this work, we introduced \emph{Scene-Bench}, a comprehensive and large-scale benchmark designed to evaluate factual consistency in the generation of natural scenes. \emph{Scene-Bench} includes the large-scale \emph{MegaSG} dataset and a novel evaluation metric, \emph{SGScore}, which assesses object presence and relationship accuracy using multimodal large language models.
-The proposed scene graph feedback leverages explicit evaluations to iteratively refine generated images, significantly improving factual consistency.
-Extensive experiments demonstrate that \emph{Scene-Bench} provides a rigorous evaluation framework, particularly excelling in complex scene scenarios where traditional metrics fall short.
-By effectively addressing the challenges of accurately modeling spatial relationships and object interactions, the proposed scheme advances the field of controllable generation and sets a new benchmark for future research.
+In this work, we introduce \emph{Scene-Bench}, a comprehensive benchmark for evaluating the factual consistency of generating natural scenes from scene graphs.
+Our benchmark incorporates a large-scale dataset, \emph{MegaSG}, with a novel metric, \emph{SGScore}, which quantitatively assesses both the presence of objects and the accuracy of relationships through the reasoning capabilities of multimodal LLMs.
+Building upon this evaluation, our scene graph feedback mechanism iteratively refines generated images by correcting inconsistencies between the scene graph and the output.
+This process significantly improves the factual consistency.
+Extensive experiments demonstrate that \emph{Scene-Bench} offers a rigorous evaluation framework, especially in complex scenes where traditional metrics fall short.
+We believe that \emph{Scene-Bench} will establish a new standard and inspire future research in high-fidelity, controllable generation. {